sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 Key takeaways:

 1. The component labled _Your Resource Server_ in the diagram is your _Resource Server_ in the terminology of OAuth and the _resource_ here being an _HMS access token_.
-2. When Sinch need a (new) HMS `access_token` required to send a push message to _Huawei Push Kit_ server, it will first make a request to your _Authorization Server_ to obtain an `access_token` valid for your security domain (labeled as `access_token_RO` in the diagram, _RO_ as in _Resource Owner_).
+2. When Sinch needs a (new) HMS `access_token` required to send a push message to _Huawei Push Kit_ server, it will first make a request to your _Authorization Server_ to obtain an `access_token` valid for your security domain (labeled as `access_token_RO` in the diagram, _RO_ as in _Resource Owner_).
-3. Once having obtained `access_token_RO`, Sinch will make a subsequent request to your HMS access token endpoint (labeled `$push_token_endpoint` in the diagram), providing `access_token_RO` as a _Bearer_ token.
+3. Having obtained `access_token_RO`, Sinch will make a subsequent request to your HMS access token endpoint (labeled `$push_token_endpoint` in the diagram), providing `access_token_RO` as a _Bearer_ token.
 4. Your _Resource Server_ should obtain a HMS `access_token` using the Huawei HMS OAuth Authorization Server endpoint and your Huawei _App ID_ and _App secret_ as `client_id` and `client_secret`.
 5. Your _Resource Server_ should pass the HMS `access_token` (as received from HMS) in the response back to Sinch.

-Sinch will only make requests to your Authorization Server access token endpoint and your HMS token endpoint as needed, i.e. not for every push message sent.
+Sinch will only make requests to your Authorization Server access token endpoint and your HMS token endpoint as needed, not for every push message sent.
 Sinch will cache the HMS access token in accordance to the value of `expires_in`.

 > 📘